-Responsible Mining Index evaluation on economic mine site performance are published (scheduled in 2018).
+The content and the structure of this table will be discussed in detail when first RMI data are published (scheduled in 2018).
 The current draft RMI methodology foresees a set of 35 indicators related to human rights and social issues on company level and additional indicators on mine-site level.
 STRADE will discuss on the June workshop to which extent this high complexity can be integrated in country profiles as part of a raw material information system.
-The list below shows the social topics to be included in the RMI (draft status May 2017; further issues on employment and development are discuss within the section ,Economic contribution6).
+The list below shows the social topics to be included in the RMI (draft status May 2017; further issues on employment and development are discuss within the section .Economic contribution').